Cthulhu5227/Argumentation/Statistical Collection & Interpretation.md

-Graphs are a common method to visually illustrate relationships in the data.
-The purpose of a graph is to present data that are too numerous or complicated to be described adequately in the text and in less space.
-Do not, however, use graphs for small amounts of data that could be conveyed succinctly in a sentence.
-Likewise, do not reiterate the data in the text since it defeats the purpose of using a graph.
-If the data shows pronounced trends or reveals relations between variables, a graph should be used.
-If the data doesn't show any significant trend in the evidence, a graph is not the figure of choice.[1]

 Graphing using online or digital media allows for arguments to be better communicated.
-It is fast and effective, and allows for quick changes to ones graph.  ...
+It is fast and effective, and allows for quick changes to one's graph.
+Furthermore, It can help with interpretation of graphs and statistics to help make implicit arguments.

+Graphs are an effective way to present data to make an argument.
+They display the data in a relational or consumable fashion when data is too numerous to digest individually.
+They can be used to convey a paragraph of meaning with a simple picture [1].
+Making graphs can help you make your arguments more digestible and understandable for your audience, wither that be your opponent or a 3rd party.
+Digital media ca help with the creation and modification of these tools.
+Programs such as Excel, desmos, R and others are commonly used for this purpose.
+Graphs are an effective tool in argumentation.

 Jett